tdd11235813/alpaka/docs/source/usage/intro.rst

 Current highly parallel GPUs are optimized for throughput and hide latency and data dependencies by always keeping a ready pool of work.
 This allows to sustain the performance at a high percent of peak.
 CPUs in turn are designed to optimize the execution time of a single thread.
-Features like branch prediction, speculative execution, register renaming and many more *[...] would cost far too much energy to be replicated for thousands of parallel GPU threads but [...] are entirely appropriate for CPUs.* ([State-of-the-art in Heterogeneous Computing](http://dx.doi.org/10.1155/2010/540159))
+Features like branch prediction, speculative execution, register renaming and many more *[...] would cost far too much energy to be replicated for thousands of parallel GPU threads but [...] are entirely appropriate for CPUs.* (`State-of-the-art in Heterogeneous Computing`_)
-Even more specialized architectures will appear and find their way into HPC.
+Even more specialized architectures will appear and find their way into HPC

   *The essence of the heterogeneous computing model is that one size does not fit all.
-Parallel and serial segments of the workload execute on the best-suited processor delivering faster overall performance, greater efficiency, and lower energy and cost per unit of computation.* ([State-of-the-art in Heterogeneous Computing](http://dx.doi.org/10.1155/2010/540159))
+Parallel and serial segments of the workload execute on the best-suited processor delivering faster overall performance, greater efficiency, and lower energy and cost per unit of computation.* (`State-of-the-art in Heterogeneous Computing`_)

 New hardware will not only allow to execute faster or calculate more but will furthermore enable the usage of new algorithms for more precise simulations.
 For example, some tasks may require random searches for only a few values in a lookup table of up to hundreds of gigabytes.